-A Search Engine Optimization analytics dashboard can be thought of like a one-stop-shop for all of your company’s web analytics results, offering a comprehensive view of your SEO success from multiple angles through a variety of metrics.
+A Search Engine Optimization Analytics dashboard can be thought of as a one-stop-shop for all of your company’s web analytics results, offering a comprehensive view of your SEO success from multiple angles through a variety of metrics.

-SEO is a critical practice for any marketing team, and marketers use various SEO KPIs and metrics to monitor the success of their efforts on their website for organic search results, monitoring improvements month after month.
+SEO is a critical practice for any marketing team, and marketers use various SEO KPIs and metrics to monitor the success of their efforts on their website for organic search results and monitoring improvements month after month.

-The metrics highlighted in this dashboard are derived from analytics tools such as Google Analytics and provide a wide range of actionable insights for marketers, such as the number of keywords on the first page in Google, organic traffic and other traffic sources, internal/external links, page load speed, top landing pages, number of indexed pages, and much more.
+The metrics highlighted in this dashboard are derived from analytics tools such as Google Analytics and provide marketers with a wide range of actionable insights.
+This includes the number of keywords on the first page in Google, organic traffic and other traffic sources, internal/external links, page load speed, top landing pages, number of indexed pages, and much more.